nasseef/cs2400/README.md

          "program": "${workspaceFolder}/a.out"

+        > Use `a.exe` under `Windows`.
 If you are renaming your executable file the same as the name of the program without the extension (for example test.cpp to test), then use the following value:

          "${workspaceFolder}/${fileBasenameNoExtension}"